SoftwareAG/sag-unattended-installations/06.docker-image-builders-test/MSR/1011/all-packages/multi-stage1/test1/README.md

 ## Prerequisites

 The following local files must be present and declared in `setEnv.bat`.
 Rename `Example.setEnv.bat` to `setEnv.bat` and declare the file locations.

+The used template must have the same variables with the base MSR 10.11 lean template.